There will be a LOT of spoilers including one or two theories here.

 - I’ll always have a soft spot for the Expanded Universe novels, although now they’re decidedly not canon.

-- All that being said, I did love the movie.
-It’s not going to take the spot of the movie of my generation, that’s already taken.
+- It’s not going to take the spot of the movie of my generation, that’s already taken.
 It was never meant to.
 It was meant to be a passing of the baton, a nostalgic look to the past while looking into the future.
 Of course that balance was precarious.
 But overall, it was made to look forward to the next movies rather than reminisce about the past.
 I wished we’d gotten more details on everyone.
 Rey’s past is going to be further revealed.
 I think there was room for more development on Finn and Poe.
 We’ll get that, but there were aspects of their past that might have been interesting to explore.

 That will do for now.